-In addition to the obligations set forth elsewhere in these T&Cs, an Authorized User shall:
+In addition to the obligations set forth elsewhere on this website and/or in the T&Cs, an Authorized User shall:

 (a) At all times maintain all licenses, registrations, authorizations, and approvals required to operate its business, conduct all activities related thereto, and utilize the Operator’s services in connection therewith.

-(b) Ensure that all aspects of its business, including all Authorized User activities, and the activity of any third-party engaged by MC (e.g., Authorized Users, branches, vendors, affiliates, Ps, etc.), the goods and services on sale by MC, and the acts or omissions of each Authorized User in connection with its use of the Operator’s services, comply with applicable law at all times.
+(b) Ensure that all aspects of its business, including all Authorized User activities, and the activity of any third-party engaged by C (e.g., Authorized Users, branches, vendors, affiliates, Ps, etc.), the goods and services on sale by C, and the acts or omissions of each Authorized User in connection with its use of the Operator’s services, comply with applicable law at all times.